gaurabsubedi123/sentiment-evaluation/README.md

 ├── sentiment_analysis_full_pipeline.ipynb   main notebook
 ├── requirements.txt
-├── results/                                 aggregate CSVs from the paper │   └── figures/                             PNGs + PDFs used in the paper ├── LICENSE                                  MIT, code only └── README.md
+├── results/                                 aggregate CSVs from the paper │   └── figures/                             PNGs used in the paper ├── LICENSE                                  MIT, code only └── README.md
 ```